mray0256-jpg/Procedural-Planet-Generator/README.md

 This repository contains the scripts from the Unity files to be run locally.
 It does not include exe and build files to reduce bloating.

 ## Gameplay
 Although as of now, the only "gameplay" is changing random stats, a goal in the future is to make a playable character who can explore an entirely procedural solar system.
-This includes new bodies, e.g. gas giant, Goldilocks planet, asteroid, star, etc. Ideally this solar system would be simulated entirely with integration-based newtonian physics that are akin to the Outer Wilds gameplay loop.
+This entails different bodies, e.g. gas giant, Goldilocks planet, asteroid, star, etc. Ideally this solar system would be simulated entirely with integration-based newtonian physics that are akin to the Outer Wilds gameplay loop.

 ## Technical details & what I learned
 - This project has consisted almost entirely of math.
 I prefer this to my other projects, because of all the skills for development I'm most confident in my math ability.
-I'm less overwhelmedrho while learning when I have a foundation in something I feel strong in.
+I'm less overwhelmed while learning when I have a foundation in something I feel strong in.
 The first "phase" of the project was creating a sphere.
 I could've used a generic UV sphere supplied by blender or unity, but I wanted to generate my own to have fine control.

 - **Icosphere:**
   This was a lot of index math.
 I have pages and pages of subdivided triangles with illegibly scribbled numbers that somehow made sense as I made it.
 If I redid it, I probably would've spent more time making an ironclad winding pattern so the vertices and faces are generated neatly, but as of now they're somewhat messy.
 As a result, I had to make redundancy-checker funcitons that are not exactly optimal.
 Additionally, there is no tessellation and no plans for it; but if I were to improve the sphere, that would be on the list.

   - **How it's done:**
     When I first wrote the subdividing methods, it was mapped to a single triangle, then to an octohedron, _then_ to an icosohedron.
 I started with a list of predetermined vectors and their faces corresponding to each shape.
 To subdivide the triangles, my method of choice was abusing lerping.
-I wrote a nested loop in code, in which the first loop determine vertical layer, interpolating from bottom to top (most vertices on the face to least), and the inner loop interpolatess from left to right.
+I wrote a nested loop in code, in which the first loop determine vertical layer, interpolating from bottom to top (most vertices on the face to least), and the inner loop interpolates from left to right.
 When looking at a subdivided triangle, the amount of vertices in each layer decreases by 1.
 Together, I used these properties to create vertices and their faces. (**Figure 1**).
 After this process was finished, I added a simple method that would loop through each point and normalize their radius to the center.
 To do this, the current distance of a vertex from the center was divided by the goal radius. (**Figure 2**).

 - **Tectonics:**
   The second phase was making tectonics for the planet.
 I wanted this so I could make semi-realistic land formations based on the collisions of tectonic plates.
 These could have been created through a number of strategies, but I chose one I hadn't seen before.
 First, a common method for generating tectonic plates is choosing a random vertex on the surface of the sphere, then checking a radius around said point.
 If other vertices don't belong to a plate, they now belong to the same plate that inital vertex does.
 Now, this is quite basic and only forms circles; most people move on to more advanced fractal algorithms to achieve the blobby shape tectonics on Earth make.
 I decided that was a convoluted solution.
 Instead, I changed the radius from a constant into an equation.
 Using trig functions, I made the outer bounds have that characteristic blobby, deformed shape; then, atop that, I added randomized constants that determine the wavelength of the trig functions.
 This resulted in shapes I am quite proud of, especially as it's a relatively simply solution that I hadn't seen before.